ilanschnell/bitarray/README.rst

 compressed data which uses variable bit length encoding, you may find this module useful.

-Requires Python 2.5 or greater, see `PEP 353 <http://www.python.org/dev/peps/pep-0353/>`_.
+Requires Python 2.5 or greater (including Py3k), see `PEP 353 <http://www.python.org/dev/peps/pep-0353/>`_.